brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ## Target audience I hope to reach with my story

-Since my topic emphasize on suggesting various ways for tech students to contribute reducing climate change through participating earth hour initiatives, this user research target audience will also be tech students.
+Since my topic emphasize on suggesting various ways for general students to contribute reducing climate change through participating earth hour initiatives, this user research target audience will also be general public or students from general background.

 After defining and knowing my target audience, i tried to think and breakdown what approach i need to use to identify representative individuals and who to reach with my story during my interviews.
 I finally decided to breakdown my approach into something like below.